About Us

 Complaints or queries may be submitted through our website, via email to contactus@healthcouncil.bm, or by phone at 292-6420.
 The Health Council’s office hours are Monday – Friday between 9:00 am and 5:00 pm.

-The purpose of the Health Council is to regulate, coordinate and enhance the delivery of health services.
+The mandate of the Health Council is to regulate, coordinate and enhance the delivery of health services.

 Innovation Programme